 For the purposes of this Regulation, the definitions set out in Article 2 of Directive 2002/21/EC apply.
 The following definitions also apply:

-The definitions of Article 2 of Directive 2002/21/EC also apply for the purposes of these Guidelines.
+The Regulation makes reference to the definitions of Article 2 of Directive 2002/21/EC which has been repealed by the EECC.
+These references must now be read as references to the relevant parts of the EECC.
 This includes the terms “end-user”, “consumer”, “electronic communications services”, “electronic communications network” and “network termination point (NTP)”.

 “Provider of electronic communications to the public”